-Fishing effort in nearshore and estuarine fisheries is usually calculated as the number of days fished by each method.
+Fishing effort in nearshore and estuarine fisheries is usually calculated as 'method days' i.e. the number of days fished by each method.
 Fishing effort is sometimes reported as the number of units of access (vessels, licensees, teams, etc).
 This measure is sometimes the only type of effort data available throughout the history of the fishery and provides a general indication of effort changes over time.
 The commercial method of fishing for western Australian salmon and Australian herring (i.e. beach-based netting) includes a considerable amount of time spent observing or searching for fish ('spotting').
 Hence effort in these fisheries is difficult to accurately quantify.
 The number of licensed teams that operate during each fishing season provides an approximate measure of effort in these fisheries.

 South Coast Estuarine Fishery: Total effort in this fishery was reduced by a VFAS, which reduced the number of licensees from 66 in 1987 to 25 in 2002.
-The total annual reported fishing days peaked at 6,747 days in 1992 and then steadily declined until about 2004.
+The total annual effort peaked at 7,928 method days (all methods) in 1992 and then steadily declined until about 2004.
 Similarly, the average number of boats fishing per month peaked at 42.9 in 1992 and then declined.
-Total effort assessed as both the number of fishing days and the average number of boats fishing per month has followed a stable trend since 2004.
-In 2013, the fishery reported a total of 3859 fishing days and an average of 18.2 boats fished per month.
+Since 2004 effort has been stable at around 3,500-4,000 method days per year.
+The majority of effort is spent gill netting, haul netting and seine netting.
+In 2014, the fishery reported a total of 4,090 method days and an average of 18.6 boats fished per month.

-In 2013, 42% of effort (method days) occurred in Wilson Inlet, 24% in Oyster Harbour, 19% in Princess Royal Harbour, 5% in Irwin Inlet, 5% in Beaufort Inlet, 2% in Broke Inlet and 2% in Stokes Inlet.
-The remaining effort (1%) occurred in Dempster Inlet, Culham Inlet, Oldfield River and Jerdacuttup Lakes.
-Two estuaries (Gordon Inlet and Waychinicup Inlet) were not fished during 2013.
+In 2014, 45% of effort (method days) occurred in Wilson Inlet, 23% in Oyster Harbour, 15% in Princess Royal Harbour, 8% in Irwin Inlet and 5% in Beaufort Inlet.
+The remaining effort occurred in Broke Inlet, Stokes Inlet, Culham Inlet, Oldfield River and Jerdacuttup Lakes.
+Three estuaries (Gordon Inlet, Dempster Inlet and Waychinicup Inlet) were not fished during 2014.

 Herring trap net fishery: The total number of licensed teams reached a peak of 30 in 1984, and has since been reduced by a VFAS to the current level of 11 (operating from 10 beaches).
-In 2013, only 3 teams recorded effort during the season.
+In 2014, only 3 teams recorded effort during the season.
 This is a continuation of the low participation level in this fishery in recent times.
 Commercial fishers report that these historically low effort levels are in response to the lack of markets and low wholesale prices paid for Australian herring.

 South Coast Salmon Fishery: Since 1999, there have been 18 licensed teams in this fishery.
 Some teams are inactive each year.
 Effort (number of active teams) has followed a declining trend since 2002.
-In 2013, western Australian salmon landings were reported by 7 of the 18 licensed teams.
+In 2014, western Australian salmon landings were reported by 8 of the 18 licensed teams.

-Current estimates of total recreational effort expended on targeting nearshore or estuarine finfish in the South Coast Bioregion are unavailable.
+Current estimates of total recreational effort expended on targeting nearshore or estuarine finfish in the SCB are unavailable.

-The 2000/01 National Recreational and Indigenous Fishing Survey, which included all methods and Bioregions, provided the most recent information on total recreational fishing effort in the South Coast Bioregion (Henry and Lyle 2003).
+The 2000/01 National Recreational and Indigenous Fishing Survey, which included all methods and Bioregions, provided the most recent information on total recreational fishing effort in the SCB2.
 About 90% of the nearshore and estuarine 'fishing events' that were targeting finfish during the survey used line fishing (bait or lure).
 About 85% of line fishing events (nearshore and estuarine combined) occurred in nearshore waters.
 The estimated nearshore line fishing effort in 2000/01 comprised 223,158 shore-based and 50,368 boat-based fishing events during the 12-month survey period.
-In estuaries, the line fishing effort comprised 21,800 shore-based and 30,087 boatbased fishing events.
+In estuaries, the line fishing effort comprised 21,800 shore-based and 30,087 boat-based fishing events.